lixmk/Concierge/README.md

 	the backed-up .htpasswd file to it's proper location, effectively restoring the original 'admin' user password.
 	TODO: Acceptable as is.
 Will eventually be depreciated

+VertX-exploit.sh

+        This scripts exploits the HID discoveryd vulnerability on a vulnerable HID VertX EVO V1000 or V2000 to replace add the user 'z' with password 'backdoor' to /etc/passwd with privs for the 'axadmin' group.
+        TODO: Acceptable as is.
+Will eventually be rolled into more complete toolkit.

+VertX-exfil.sh

+        This script should only be run after VertX-exploit.sh.
+This script will copy sensitive files to the HID VertX EVO door controller's web root (/mnt/apps/web/) then uses wget to pull them down.
+After files have been exfil'd, this scripts cleans the files.
+        TODO: Build in checks to ensure files have been exfil'd correctly.

+VertX-cleanup.sh

+        Pretty straight forward.
+This script cleans after VertX-exploit.sh.
+It deletes the 'z' user and removes any temporary files associated with exploitation.
+        TODO: Acceptable as is.
+Will eventually be depreciated